mahfuzreham/WHMCS-setup-script/README.md

-# WHMCS Setup Bash Script
+# WHMCS setup script with LEMP, MariaDB, Let's Encrypt (optional)

 This bash script helps you set up a WHMCS installation on your web server.
-It will download the specified WHMCS version, configure permissions, create a database and user, and set up the necessary configurations.
+It will setup the specified WHMCS version, configure permissions, create a database and user, and set up the necessary configurations.
 The setup process will be logged in the `whmcs_setup_log.txt` file.

 ## Prerequisites

 Before running the script, make sure you have the following:

-- A web server (e.g., Apache, Nginx) installed and configured.
-- PHP installed on your server.
-- MySQL (or MariaDB) installed and configured.
+- A downloaded version of whmcs, you will be asked in the script.
 - `wget` and `unzip` packages installed.

 ## Usage

 1. Modify the script variables in the `setup_whmcs.sh` file to match your environment:

-   - `WHMCS_VERSION`: The desired WHMCS version you want to install.
    - `WHMCS_INSTALL_DIR`: The installation directory for WHMCS on your server.
    - `DB_USER`: Your MySQL database username.
    - `DB_PASS`: Your MySQL database password.